Handbook of Operating Procedures 5-4430

 Authority is hereby delegated to the Associate Vice President for Human Resources, or designee, to determine military leave eligibility and approve use of leave.

-For Assistance: Questions regarding military leave should be directed to Human Resource Services, Benefits Services Section, or to the web site: http://www.utexas.edu/hr.
+For Assistance: Questions regarding military leave should be directed to Human Resources, Benefits Services Section, or to the website: http://www.utexas.edu/hr.

 Previously HOP 9.96; PM 7.105; HOP 7.F.9